Performance

 Processing Load %

-Beginning with update 0.9.11, AudioNodes displays a processing load monitor in the header.
+AudioNodes displays a processing load monitor in the header.
 This is a percentage value displaying how much real-time processing power your current project is using:

-The lower the number, the better:
+So, the lower the number, the better:

 • 0% means AudioNodes is basically idle